squashql/squashql/README.md

 ### Configuration

 To configure AITM for a given database you will have to first import the associated maven module and defined in your java project a `QueryEngine` and `Datasatore` by picking the correct implementation.
+Then declare a bean that returns the `QueryEngine` instance.

 #### Apache Spark